sa2c/git-demystified/_episodes/03-reset-and-checkout.md

 {: .language-bash}
 to undo the addition to the staging area.
 Not that not specifying a commit will use HEAD by default.
 What happens to the second file?
 What happens to the working directory files?

-## Reset everything : treat with care
+## Reset everything: treat with care
 The final type of reset we can do is called a "hard" reset.
 Hard is the "next level up" from mixed.
 Let's first move our repository back to the way it was before with a mixed reset
 ~~~
 $ git reset origin/master